Shop today's best Amazon laptop deals on Apple, Acer, Lenovo and more

 When is Amazon Prime Day 2023?

-The Amazon Prime Day 2023 sale is today, July 11 and Wednesday, July 12.
+The Amazon Prime Day 2023 sale started yesterday, July 11 and will end tonight, July 12.
 We'll be keeping track of all the best Amazon Prime Day deals during the sale so you can score the best discounts.

 Do you need an Amazon Prime membership to shop Prime Day deals?